Azure/WALinuxAgent/README.md

 agent.
 Valid values are "y" or "n".
 If provisioning is disabled, SSH host and user keys in the image are preserved and any configuration specified in the Azure provisioning API is ignored.

+# __Provisioning.UseCloudInit__
+_Type: Boolean_
+_Default: n_

+This options enables / disables support for provisioning by means of cloud-init.
+When true ("y"), the agent will wait for cloud-init to complete before installing extensions and processing the latest goal state. _Provisioning.Enabled_ must be disabled ("n") for this option to have an effect.
+Setting _Provisioning.Enabled_ to true ("y") overrides this option and runs the built-in agent provisioning code.

 * __Provisioning.DeleteRootPassword__
 _Type: Boolean_